 VERMONT REQUESTS FEDERAL DISASTER DECLARATION

-A Preliminary Damage Assessment (PDA) by the Federal Emergency Management Agency (FEMA) identified $3.7 million in public infrastructure damage, far exceeding the $1 million minimum Vermont must show to be considered for a disaster declaration.
-Addison, Chittenden, Essex, Franklin, Grand Isle, Lamoille, Orange, Orleans, Washington, and Windham counties each exceeded the $3.68 per capita threshold needed to qualify communities and public utilities in those counties for assistance.
+A Preliminary Damage Assessment (PDA) by the Federal Emergency Management Agency (FEMA) identified $1.1 million in public infrastructure damage in the five affected counties, exceeding the $1 million minimum required for a disaster declaration consideration.
+Each of the five counties exceeded the $3.78 per capita threshold to qualify communities and public utilities for assistance.

 The declaration request also seeks funds from the Hazard Mitigation Grant Program (HMGP).
-The federal HMGP program provides 75 percent reimbursement for projects anywhere in the state that reduce the likelihood of damages to public infrastructure in future disasters.
+This federal program grants funding based on a formula of 15 percent of the total federal public assistance.
+Those funds provide a 75 percent reimbursement for any state projects that reduce the likelihood of damage to public infrastructure in future disasters.